anirudhlakhotia/100-days-of-code/log.md

 **Today's Progress**: Fixed a bunch of issues with covidash, and got tensorflow running on my laptop :)

 **Thoughts:** It's been a while since I've worked on covidash, and I'm glad a few things have been fixed.
 The code is a bit messy, but I'll try to clean it up soon.
-The ML model is still buggy, but I'll try to fix it soon.
+The ML model is still buggy, with a MASE of 1.26 :( but I'll try to fix it soon
 **Link to work:** https://github.com/anirudhlakhotia/covidash